Nazmussakib247/Python/Python-learning/README.md

 ## License

-This repository is licensed under the [Specify Your License Here, e.g., MIT License](LICENSE).
+This repository is licensed under the MIT License (LICENSE).

 ## Author